 The court holds ultimate authority in child support cases in Tennessee.
 A judge evaluates the financial requirements of the custodial parent to cover essential expenses such as health, food, housing, and more for the children / child.
 The judge may also require the non-custodial parent to contribute to other activities or medical costs, depending on the financial circumstances of each parent involved.

-Modifying Child Support Orders
+Modifying or Enforcing a Child Support Order

 Contact a Family Law Attorney at Zanger Law